Seed Grant Program

 Many students at Lewis & Clark are entrepreneurs who identify problems, invent solutions, and develop transformative goods and services.
 In order to provide the initial financial spark these students need to pursue their entrepreneurial ambitions, alumnus Gerry Fischer provided funding for the Bates Center for Entrepreneurship and Leadership (the “Bates Center”) to create the Seed Grant Program.

 This program is open to Lewis & Clark students enrolled at the College of Arts & Sciences.
 Students interested in applying for funding should fill out a Seed Grant Proposal Form (the “Proposal”) and send an electronic copy to Professor Brian Detweiler-Bedell (the “Director”), director of the Bates Center, at email@example.com.
 Proposals will be reviewed by the Bates Center Advisory Board.
 There is no temporal restriction on Proposals; the Review Panel will review Proposals regularly throughout the year.
-Initial grants of up to $2,000 (the “Seed Grant Funds”) will be awarded to students based on viability, and impact, as well as other factors.
-The Advisory Board will provide input and the Director will make the final decision about approval.
+Initial grants of up to $2,000 (the “Seed Grant Funds”) will be awarded to students based on viability, and impact, as well as other factors including lived experiences.
+The Advisory Board will provide input and the Director will make the final approval decision.

 - Funding through the Seed Grant Program is available to Lewis & Clark students who are enrolled and in good standing at the College of Arts and Sciences at the time the proposal is submitted; and (ii) when funding is initially disbursed (a “Qualifying Student”).
 In the event of concurrent filings, proposals submitted by students who have participated in Winterim will be reviewed before those submitted by students who have not participated in Winterim.